oh-jinwoo94/gkm-align/README.md

 # Other
 ## Generating gkm-SVM genome background models for repeat masking.
 In this section, I describe how to train gkm-SVM to learn background genomic sequences.
 The goal is to identify sequence patterns that are prevalent in genomic data (e.g., repetitive patterns like ATATATATATA).
 To achieve this, we train gkm-SVM using samples of genomic sequences against randomly generated sequences, where each base (A, C, G, T) is equally probable (P(A) = P(C) = P(G) = P(T)).

 ### Example output:
-The output of this training process is the file `data/human_genomic_background_model_p_0.1.out`, which can be downloaded by running `bash setup.sh`.
+The output of this training process is the file `data/human_genomic_background_model_p_0.1.out`, which can also be downloaded by running `bash setup.sh`.

-To train the background model:
+### To train the background model:
+To train the model using gkm-SVM, navigate to the appropriate directory and run the script:
 <pre>
 cd etc/how_to_generate_genomic-background-models_for_gkm-SVM-repeat-masking/hg38/
 bash generate_genomic_background_model.sh 10 30000 0.1
 </pre>

 For the results presented in the manuscript, we sampled as many genomic sequences as possible to minimize sampling noise.
-The **parameter settings** described above generate **10** independent gkm-SVM human genomic background models, which are then averaged to produce the final model.
-To build each background model, we sample **30,000** DNA sequences of length 300, which are used to train gkm-SVM against 30,000 randomly generated DNA sequences.
-The resulting k-mer weight vector (averaged across the 10 models) quantifies the prevalence of each k-mer in the genome.
-In gkm-align, this k-mer weight is used to score each base pair in the genome, where nucleotides with scores above a threshold are masked.
+The parameters specified above generate **10** independent gkm-SVM human genomic background models, which are then averaged to produce the final model.
+For each background model, we sample **30,000** DNA sequences of length 300 and train gkm-SVM against 30,000 randomly generated DNA sequences.

+The resulting kmer weight vector (averaged across the 10 models) quantifies the prevalence of each kmer in the genome.
+In gkm-align, this kmer weight is used to score each base pair in the genome, where nucleotides with scores above a certain threshold are masked.
 We select a threshold that masks 10% (**0.1**) of the genome.

+### Note for computational efficiency:
-Note: The sequence patterns that gkm-SVM is learning here are relatively simple and may not require the large number of training sequences used in this example (10 x 30,000).
-As we describe in the manuscript (Supp Fig. 14 in Oh and Beer, Nat Comm 2024), the background models for human and mouse genomes are quite similar, although some differences exist.
-If you want to generate background models for other species but lack sufficient computing power, consider reducing training size (e.g., 10 → 5, 30,000 → 10,000) or averaging models from the human and mouse data. **However**, for optimal performance, we recommend generating species-specific background models with as many training sequences as possible.
+The sequence patterns that gkm-SVM is learning here are relatively simple and may not require the large number of training sequences used in this example (10 x 30,000).
+As mentioned in the manuscript (Supp.
+Fig. 14 in Oh and Beer, Nat Comm 2024), the background models for human and mouse genomes are quite similar, although some differences exist.

+If you want to generate background models for other species but lack sufficient computing power, consider reducing the training size (e.g., 10 -> 5, 30,000 -> 10,000).
+Alternatively, you could use the human and mouse models, as the model you create will likely be similar to these.
+However, for optimal performance, we recommend generating species-specific background models using as many training sequences as possible.

-The above pipeline generates `human_genomic_background_model_p_0.1.out`.
-To test this model, run the following command line below.
+### To test the model
+Once the model is generated, you can test it by running the following command:
 <pre>
 ../../../bin/mask_fa files/test_hg38.fa ../../../data/human_genomic_background_model_p_0.1.out test_hg38_gkm-masked.fa
 </pre>